quicwg/base-drafts/draft-ietf-quic-transport.md

 packets can be used to close connections when other peers or connections have exhausted limits.

-Reducing the size of a Stateless Reset below 41 bytes means that the packet could reveal to an observer that it is a Stateless Reset, depending upon the length of the peer's connection IDs.
-Conversely, refusing to send a Stateless Reset in response to a small packet might result in Stateless Reset packets not being useful in detecting cases of broken connections where only very small packets are sent; such failures might only be detected by other means, such as timers.
+A Stateless Reset packet that is smaller than 41 bytes can be distinguishable as a Stateless Reset packet to an observer, depending upon the length of the peer's connection IDs.
+Conversely, not sending a Stateless Reset packet in response to a small packet might result in Stateless Reset packets not being useful in detecting cases of broken connections where only very small packets are sent; such failures might only be detected by other means, such as timers.